Techmo2/Sobel_Image_Processor/README.md

+# Sobel Image Processor

+This project is a very inefficient way to process images with a Sobel filter.

 This project was created as something for me to do in my free time, optimizations will be infrequent, but are planned.